 1. Indicator title Percentage of gaming approval applications processed

 within the set timeframes

+within the set timenames

 2. Short definition Number of calendar days to process gaming equipment

 approvals from the date the full application is received by

 the NRCS to the date approved or rejected.
 That is from the

 date the full application plus the non-refundable fee has

 been received to the date the approval is granted.

+been received to the date the approvaris granted.

 3. Source/collection of CRM system

 data LOC Approvals Database

+2007 Approvaio Balabase

 4. Method of Manual Quantitative Counting

 calculation

 5. Means of verification LOC Application files and electronic registers

 6. Assumptions None

 7. Disaggregation of N/A

 Beneficiaries

 8. Spatial N/A

 Transformation

 9. Calculation Type Cumulative

-10. Reporting cycle Quarterly
+10.Reporting cycle Quarterly

 11. Desired performance Decrease in non-compliance rate

-12. Indicator General Manager Metrology
+12.Indicator General Manager Metrology

 responsibility